New England Food Vision Prize

 Can we include non-college/university partners?

-Yes, we anticipate and encourage collaboration with other partners including local farms, food hubs, processors, or other businesses, but the partnership must include more than one college or university in New England.
+Yes, we anticipate and encourage collaboration with other partners, including local farms, food hubs, processors, other businesses, or K-12 school districts, but the partnership must include more than one college or university in New England.

 Do all prize proposal partners need to be from the same area or state?